How to get a Hungary residence permit by investing in property

 The procedure is similar to obtaining residency: applicants confirm their address in Hungary, prove their income level or savings to live in the country, and buy medical insurance.
 Applications are submitted via the Enter Hungary website.

-Permanent residence status is issued for life, but it will be revoked if a foreigner leaves Hungary for an extended period of time.
-Holders of a permanent residence permit in Hungary must notify the Immigration Office if they plan to leave Hungary for more than six months.
+Permanent residence status is granted for life, but it can be revoked if the holder leaves Hungary for an extended period.
+Those planning to stay outside Hungary for more than 6 months must notify the Immigration Office in advance.

 To become eligible for Hungarian citizenship by naturalisation, foreigners must continuously live in Hungary with a permanent residency status for at least 8 years.

-Hungary residence permit by real estate investment: key takeaways
+Hungary residence permit by property investment: key takeaways

 Frequently Asked Questions